| Family |

 The hens are fed strictly controlled high quality organic certified "all vegetarian" diet.
 The feed contains certified organic grains with no animal fats or by-products.
 These eggs are monitored by the USDA and Pennsylvania Certified Organic.'

-Organic Prairie Organic Pasture Raised Ground Beef- This excellent product bears the USDA Organic seal; it is 85% lean beef with 15% fat.
+Organic Prairie Pasture Raised Ground Beef- This excellent product bears the USDA Organic seal; it is 85% lean beef with 15% fat.

 I stumbled upon this product by accident.
 I went to the meat section at my local Shop Rite supermarket looking for the closest thing I could get to organically-raised ground beef.